Why do we use the term ‘killed’ instead of ‘euthanised’?

 The humane taking of a life to end irremediable suffering.

-In a pound or shelter setting, an animal that is suffering from a hopelessly terminal illness or incurable medical condition would be ‘euthanised’ to end his life as painlessly as possible.
+In a pound or shelter setting, an animal that is suffering from a hopelessly terminal illness, an incurable medical condition, or very dangerous behaviours that are not able to be treated would be ‘euthanised’ to end his life as painlessly as possible.

-However, the vast majority of pets entering pounds are not suffering from a terminal illness or incurable medical condition.
+However, the vast majority of pets entering pounds are not suffering from a terminal illness, incurable medical condition, or untreatable behaviour issues.
 And yet, every year 26% of dogs and 60% of cats that remain unclaimed in Australia’s pounds do not leave the pound alive.

 Pets can be killed at the pound for many treatable and avoidable reasons

 - Common and curable conditions and diseases (such as ringworm and kennel cough)

 - Pets that are young, unweaned or senior